Siti Nurhaliza: Second pregnancy and 25th Anniversary (2020–2023)

+On 1 December 2020, Siti announced on Instagram that she was four months pregnant with a second child.
+She later added that she conceived with IVF, the same procedure she did with her first child.
+On 11 January 2021, Siti shared her IVF journey in a video titled Chapter 42: My IVF Story.
+On 7 December 2020, she was listed as the Forbes Asia's 100 Digital Stars Most Influential Asian Pacific Celebrities for her advocacy work during the COVID-19 pandemic alongside Blackpink, BTS, and Shah Rukh Khan.
 On 22 December, Adelaide Festival Centre announced that Siti would be one of the few international stars to be part of the Adelaide Festival Centre's Walk of Fame.
 The singer was selected among the eleven performers who performed at the centre last year after gaining the most online votes.
-This makes Siti the first South East Asian & Malaysian to have her name chosen for immortalization at Adelaide's Festival Center Walk of Fame.
+This makes Siti the first South East Asian and Malaysian person to have her name chosen for immortalization at Adelaide's Festival Center Walk of Fame.